GRASSHOLM – HISTORY & CONSTRUCTION:

 Cast iron ballast keel with steel banding.

 Heads outlet/inlet, Engine raw water outlet/inlet.
 3 x bilge pump outlets and fire pump suction.

-This latter point took into account the angles of heel or roll likely to be expected in the sea areas for which the vessel appeared to be classed.
 Watertight doors to the engine room and deck with watertight bulkheads forward and aft.

 Dinette to port with galley forward to port with gas cooker – four hobs, grill and oven plus a fridge with built in freezer compartment.
-Doors to weather deck.
+Doors to the weather deck.

 2 x fore cabins with twin berths.

 The windows are toughened glass all in good order.

 The vessel is fitted with a manual steering gear with the emergency tiller…